YYuanAnyVision/mxnet_center_loss/README.md

   or multi device( not a good idea for MNIST example here )

   > python train.py --gpus=0,1 --batch-size=256

+then you can see the output by typing

+`tail -f log.txt`

 ### 3 visualize the result